 In connection with certain acquisitions, amounts were paid into escrow accounts to cover certain preacquisition contingencies assumed in the acquisition.
-The escrow amounts that are likely to be claimed by QIAGEN amount to \$2.5 million as of June 30, 2017 and December 31, 2016 and are recorded as an asset in other long-term assets in the accompanying condensed consolidated balance sheets.
+The escrow amounts that are likely to be claimed by QIAGEN amount to \$2.5 million as of September 30, 2017 and December 31, 2016 and are recorded as an asset in prepaid expenses and other current assets and other long-term assets, respectively, in the accompanying condensed consolidated balance sheets.